cjsingh8512/azure-cosmosdb-mongodbshardedcluster/README.md

 <img src="https://raw.githubusercontent.com/cjsingh8512/azure-cosmosdb-mongodbshardedcluster/users/chsi/images/Mongo Sharded Cluster.png" />

 ## Important Notice
-1. Each VM of the shard uses raid0 to improve performance.
-The number and the size of data disks(setup raid0) on each shard VM are determined by yourself.
+1. Each VM of the shard uses managed ssd's to improve performance.
+The number and the size of data disks on each shard VM are determined by yourself.
 However, there is number and size of data disks limit per the VM size.
 Before you set number and size of data disks, please refer to the link https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-linux-sizes/ for the correct choice
 2. Mongo router server is enabled with SSL.
 The certificate used for SSL has the same subject name as the FQDN of the server.
 Therefore, if you want to connect to the server from a driver or desktop client without enabling the setting **IngnoreInvalidHostnames** please use the FQDN as part of the connection string

 ## After deployment, you can do below to verify if the sharding cluster really works or not:

-1. SSH connect to the router server, execute below:
+1. Connect to the router server using mongo shell and execute below:
   ```
-  $mongo -u "<mongouser>" -p "<mongopassword>" "admin"
+  $mongo -u "<mongouser>" -p "<mongopassword>" "admin" --host <Mongos fqdn>

   db.runCommand( { listshards : 1 } )

   exit
   ```

-  Upper db.runCommand( { listshards : 1 } ) command will show the sharding cluster details.

 2. You can "shard" any database and collections you want.
-SSH connect to the router server, execute below:
+Execute below command from mongo shell:
   ```
-  $mongo -u "<mongouser>" -p "<mongopassword>" "admin"
+  $mongo -u "<mongouser>" -p "<mongopassword>" "admin" --host <Mongos fqdn>

   db.runCommand({enableSharding: "<database>" })